Two teams meet for first time Thursday at 6 p.m. CT

 SMU receives votes for fourth straight week; Clinches share of C-USA title with win

-Danny Hughes enters his fourth season at SMU.
+Danny Hughes enters his fifth season at SMU.
 He comes to Dallas after previous coaching stops at Houston, St. John's and Sam Houston State and a standout playing career at TCU.